 About the H-2A Program

 The H-2A temporary agricultural program allows agricultural employers who anticipate a shortage of domestic workers to bring nonimmigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
 Employment is of a seasonal nature where it is tied to a certain time of year by an event or pattern, such as crop growing cycles and/or livestock production, and requires labor levels above what is necessary for ongoing operations.
-Employment is of a temporary nature when the employer’s need to fill the position with a temporary worker will, with exception of Sheepherders, last no longer than 9 months.
-At the end of their work contract the workers return home for a minimum of 3 months, at which time we file to return them for the following season.
+Employment is of a temporary nature when the employer’s need to fill the position with a temporary worker will typically last no longer than 10 months.
+At the end of their work contract the workers generally return home for a minimum of 3 months, at which time we file to return them for the following season.

 When to File?